-Number of hours per week Number of credit Total number of hours Marks 5 5 75 100
+1 Number of credit Total number of hours Marks

+week

+5 5 75 100

 Objectives: 1.
 To provide the students of social work a sociological perspective on Indian society, its structure and dynamics

 - 2. To enhance an analytical understanding among the students about the Indian society to aid in betterprofessional practice. - 3.
 To sensitize the students of the need to acquire suitable skills to deal with societal issues